Sunday, July 30, 2017

 Harry Potter Books

 When he narrates his business plans, Mannu tells Niru that he plans to name his production house "Rajni Productions" after the old TV show Rajani.
 He adds that his numerologist told him to change the name as a five-letter word is unlucky.
 He says he is planning to write it as Rajnee.
-But the fact is the original TV show was called Rajani and already had six letters.
+But the original TV show was called Rajani and already had six letters.
 Years later, this would come true in some other form when Ajay Devgan changed his name to Ajay Devgn.

 Shot in a record sixteen days, Raincoat is Rituparno Ghosh's first Hindi film.
 Aishwarya Rai and Ajay Devgn give fabulous performances.
-They both look at the part and channel the pain and the suffering of Niru and Mannu beautifully.
+They both look at the part and channel the pain and suffering of Niru and Mannu beautifully.
 They are ably supported by Mouli Ganguly and Annu Kapoor.
-The film's music and lyrics by Debojyoti Mishra and Gulzar add to the film's beauty.
+The film's music and lyrics by Debojyoti Mishra and Gulzar add to its beauty.
 Over the years, the film has become a classic, and even after so many years, it does not feel dated.

-Raincoat is a story of love, of the façades that we wear to pretend that we have moved on from that love.
-But in reality, there is still a lot of love left, and one can never really move on completely.
+Raincoat is a story of love, of the façades we wear to pretend we have moved on from that love.
+But in reality, there is still a lot of love left, and one can never move on completely.
 There is always a corner of the heart where this love stays.
-And, someday, a torrential downpour will bring back the memories of this love, and then, even a raincoat won't be enough leaving us drenched in the myriad emotions of happiness and sadness.
+And, someday, a torrential downpour will bring back the memories of this love, and then, even a raincoat won't be enough, leaving us drenched in the myriad emotions of happiness and sadness.

 Dialogue of the Day: